ahmedeid6842/Pokemon/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [capstoneAPI] <a name="list structure"></a>
+# 📖 Pokemon <a name="list structure"></a>

->**capstoneAPI!** This Pokedex is an application that catalogs information about the various species of Pokemon.
+>**Pokemon!** This Pokedex is an application that catalogs information about the various species of Pokemon.
 Includes details such as the Pokemon's name, type, abilities, strengths y comments about it.

 ## 🛠 Built With <a name="built-with">